 RESEARCH PROFILE

-Sandra Lucas is an assistant professor in 3D printing of concrete in the research group Concrete Structures at the TU/e department of the Built Environment (unit Structural Design).
-Sandra’s research goal is to understand how material’s modification can alter its microstructure, how this influences the macromechanical behaviour, creating new properties – self-healing, self-sensing, heat storage or self-cleaning, for example.
-At TU/e, her research focuses on transferring this knowledge to additive manufacturing, developing fully customisable 3D printed materials and buildings.
-She is the project leader of two NWO projects to develop smart and sustainable 3D printed concrete.
+Sandra Lucas is an associate professor in autonomous manufacturing of construction materials in the research group Concrete Structures at the TU/e Department of the Built Environment (unit Structural Design).
+Sandra’s research goal is to understand how machine learning and data science accelerate the discovery and development of new construction materials that are functionally advanced and environmentally sustainable.
+This involves synthesising materials with embedded functionalities that adapt to environmental conditions or mitigate impacts.
+She is the project leader of two NWO projects to develop smart and sustainable 3D-printed concrete.
 Prior to this position, she was a senior lecturer in construction materials and sustainability at the University of Greenwich.
-She was the PI for several projects within academia and in collaboration with industry, through the Innovate UK funding agency.
+She was the PI for several projects within academia and in collaboration with industry through the Innovate UK funding agency.

 Playing with materials by changing the way they behave is a fascinating game – constant search for order in chaos.